Coal is a hard rock which can be burned as a solid fuel. It contains mostly carbon but also contains hydrogen, sulphur, oxygen and nitrogen.

 There are several NSW regions with large thermal coal deposits and world-class mining operations extracting coal for local use and for export markets.
 There are operating mines south of Newcastle near Lake Macquarie, further northwest of Newcastle in the Hunter Valley and Gunnedah regions, and near Lithgow and Mudgee to the west of Sydney.

-Some NSW coal mines provide coal to nearby NSW power stations including to Bayswater, Eraring and Liddell in the Hunter region and the Mt Piper Power Station near Lithgow to the west of Sydney.
+Some NSW coal mines provide coal to nearby NSW power stations including to Bayswater, and Eraring in the Hunter region and the Mt Piper Power Station near Lithgow to the west of Sydney.
 This coal plays a fundamental role in supporting homes and businesses across the economy, with up to 80 percent of NSW electricity being generated by these coal-fired power stations.
 That helps to keep the lights on at home and power businesses across Sydney and regional NSW.

 Much of the NSW thermal coal we mine is exported, mainly to countries in South East Asia, providing a stable and reliable source of energy for major economies and trading partners including Japan, Korea, China and Taiwan, as well as generating valuable export revenue for our economy here in NSW.
 NSW thermal coal is also in increasing demand from countries like India, Vietnam and Bangladesh as they seek to expand their own electricity networks to provide energy to more and more of their people for the first time.